volopasse/Ramblings-of-a-hackintosher/Multiboot.md

 1. Hit "S" to open shell command
 2. Follow this album https://imgur.com/a/U4lgW (note: these pics were taken when I made a guide for Win7/8.X installation on Legacy to UEFI (quite the complicated stuff), and we had to download `bootx64.efi`, on Windows 10 installer, you dont need to download it, it's already in its folder)

->I'm stuck in windows and I need to edit stuff on EFI, how do I do that?

-1. Open Command Prompt as administrator (or PowerShell if you're "modern")
-2. Type `mountvol X: /s`.
-This will mount the EFI partition to `X:`, you can change the letter to anything else as long as it's not used
-3. Download Explorer++ (9oo9le 1t)
-4. Run it as administrator
-5. ...
-6. Edit

->... but I need to edit my config.plist dude!
-How can I do that????

-1. Copy your config.plist somewhere else than the EFI partition
-2. Use either:
-	* Geany (9oo9le)
-	* Sublime Text (9oo9le)
-	* jsPlistor http://tustin2121.github.io/jsPlistor/ (a JS plist editor, you need to open the config and copy its contents to the "Import" box)
-	* CCE http://cloudclovereditor.altervista.org/cce/index.php (A better alternative to CC and it's used on the wed directly, you'll just need to upload your file)
-3. Save
-4. Replace your old one using Explorer++
-5. Hope you didnt break it.

 ***

-... > *TO BE UPDATED*

-***

-# Legacy + GPT

-\*\*\*TO DO***
-***

-Sources for this guide and credits:

-* fusion71au for his guides and help
-* InsanelyMac to host stuff
-* Apple for their crappyexpensive laptops that made us hackintosh
-* Every user than helped in the links I gave above

-This guide will be updated for more information later.

-GOOD LUCK!